snusnu/substation/README.md

 `substation` can be thought of as a domain level request router.
-It assumes that every usecase in your application has a name and is implemented in a dedicated class that will be referred to as an *action* for the purposes of this document.
+It assumes that every usecase in your application has a name and is implemented in a dedicated class that will be referred to as an *action*.
 The only protocol such actions must support is `#call(request)`.

-The contract for actions specifies that when invoked, actions can receive arbitrary input data which will be available in `request.input`.
+The contract for actions specifies that when invoked, they can receive arbitrary input data which will be available in `request.input`.
-Additionally, `request.env` contains an arbitrary object that represents your application environment and will typically provide access to useful things like a logger or a storage engine abstraction.
+Additionally, `request.env` contains an arbitrary object that represents your application environment and will typically provide access to useful things like a logger and probably some sort of storage engine abstraction object.

 The contract further specifies that every action must return an instance of either `Substation::Response::Success` or `Substation::Response::Failure`.
 Again, arbitrary data can be associated with any kind of response, and will be available in `response.data`.
-In addition to that, `response.success?` is available and will indicate wether invoking the action was successful or not.
+To indicate wether invoking the action was successful or not, you can use `response.success?`.
+In addition to that, `response.request` contains the request object used to invoke the action.

 `Substation::Dispatcher` stores a mapping of action names to the actual objects implementing the action, as well as the application environment.